cloudflare/cloudflare-docs/products/waf/src/content/custom-rules/rate-limiting/manage-dashboard.md

 The Custom Rules interface allows you to:

-* Browse and filter Custom Rules
+* Browse and filter rules
 * Create Rate Limiting Rules
-* Edit and delete Custom Rules
+* Edit and delete rules
-* Enable or disable Custom Rules
+* Enable or disable rules

 ![Custom Rules tab](../../static/custom-rules/custom-rules-tab.png)